JOR-Donegal/Material/README.md

 # For material

-python3 -m venv venv
+- python3 -m venv venv
-source ./venv/bin/activate
+- source ./venv/bin/activate
-pip install mkdocs-material
+- pip install mkdocs-material
-mkdocs new .
+- mkdocs new .

+There are samples of mkdocs.yml and lots of goodies in this repo.